 SciAll.org is a registered 501(c)(3) non-profit organization that provides to a diverse public audience a ‘behind-the-scenes’ look at the process of science, including its motivations and the opportunities it offers to individuals and humankind.

-A note from our founder, Dr. Mike Gil, Ph.D.
+A note from founder & director, Dr. Mike Gil, Ph.D.

 Thank you for your interest in SciAll.org, where we use unconventional approaches to show the masses the true meaning of science, in all of its mesmerizing, world-changing glory!
 This is something that took me many years to discover.
 You see, I hated what I thought ‘science’ was when I was a kid.
 The information I memorized in my science classes seemed irrelevant to my life.
 Needless to say, being a marine biologist never